California county routes in zone G: Route description

-G8 begins in the south at its junction with State Route 152 in Gilroy.
-It proceeds north along Watsonville Road as a two-lane country road until it reaches the intersection of Watsonville Rd and Uvas Road.
-G8 turns left and proceeds north along Uvas Road which is a winding two-lane mountain road that passes by Uvas, Chesbro and Calero reservoirs and their surrounding parks.
-In Calero Reservoir County Park, Uvas Road is renamed McKean Road and proceeds into the Almaden Valley area of San Jose.
-At the north end of McKean Rd, G8 turns briefly right on Harry Road for a short distance and then left on to the south end of Almaden Expressway.
+CR G8 begins in the south at its junction with State Route 152 in Gilroy.
+It proceeds north along Watsonville Road as a two-lane country road until it reaches the intersection of Watsonville Road and Uvas Road.
+CR G8 turns left and proceeds north along Uvas Road which is a winding two-lane mountain road that passes by Uvas, Chesbro and Calero reservoirs and their surrounding parks.
+In Calero Reservoir County Park, Uvas Road transitions to McKean Road and proceeds into the Almaden Valley area of San Jose.
+At the north end of McKean Road, CR G8 turns briefly right on Harry Road for a short distance and then left on to the south end of Almaden Expressway.

-As Almaden Expressway, G8 begins as a 2-lane undivided road for 1/2 mile before expanding to 4-lane divided expressway approaching the intersection of Almaden Road.
+As Almaden Expressway, CR G8 begins as a 2-lane undivided road for 1/2 mile before expanding to 4-lane divided expressway approaching the intersection of Almaden Road.
 Almaden Expressway eventually expands to a 6-8 lane expressway with the majority of access limited to major intersections controlled by traffic signals.
-The major exception to this is near Highway 85 and Blossom Hill Road (G10) where there are several major shopping centers.
+The major exception to this is near State Route 85 and Blossom Hill Road (CR G10) where there are several major shopping centers.

-G8 intersects G10 at Blossom Hill Rd and SR 85 a quarter mile north.
+CR G8 intersects CR G10 at Blossom Hill Road and SR 85 a quarter mile north.
 This interchange is one of the busiest in Silicon Valley due to several shopping centers and a Costco warehouse store all sharing driveways with this interchange.
-G8 continues north resuming its expressway design.
-G8 shares a separated grade interchange with the terminus of Capitol Expressway Auto Mall and again with Murillo Avenue and Tully Road and Curtner Avenue.
+CR G8 continues north resuming its expressway design.
+It shares a separated grade interchange with the terminus of Capitol Expressway Auto Mall and again with Curtner Avenue.
 Other intersections along this part of the route are at grade.
 Almaden Expressway crosses State Route 87 with which it shares a northbound only interchange.

-G8 continues past the north end of Almaden Expressway on to Almaden Road as a 4-lane city street.
-At the intersection Almaden Road and Alma Avenue, G8 turns east along Alma Ave and proceeds for about a quarter mile to its eastern terminus at First Street (former SR 82).
+CR G8 continues past the north end of Almaden Expressway on to Almaden Road as a 4-lane city street.
+At the intersection Almaden Road and Alma Avenue, CR G8 turns east along Alma Avenue and proceeds for about a quarter mile to its eastern terminus at First Street (former SR 82).

 History

-G8 was originally designated in 1962 along Almaden Expressway which had begun construction in 1959.
+CR G8 was originally designated in 1962 along Almaden Expressway which had begun construction in 1959.
 Almaden Expressway was not completed to its southern terminus until 1984.
-Before that time the section between McKean Rd and the southern end of the expressway (which was further north at the time) took a zig zag path from McKean Rd to Harry Rd to Almaden Road (S) to Barnes Lane, to the then southern end of Almaden Expressway.
+Before that time the section between McKean Road and the southern end of the expressway (which was further north at the time) took a zig zag path from McKean Road to Harry Road to Almaden Road (S) to Barnes Lane, to the then southern end of Almaden Expressway.

-G8 is signed sporadically along its entire length.
+CR G8 is signed sporadically along its entire length.